 Field activities will be directed by the FTL, a mid- or senior level engineer/geologist with experience in monitoring well installation, development and abandonment; junior to mid-level geologists will assist, if necessary.
-Field activities will be overseen by a Tennessee-licensed geologist or engineer.
-Field activities will be overseen by a Tennessee-licensed geologist or engineer.
 The well installation, development and/or abandonment will be conducted by a TN-licensed driller and crew familiar with planned activities, the project-specific work plan and HASP.
 At least one person on each team will have a current certification in first aid and CPR.
 If a fork lift is used on site the person driving the fork lift will have the proper Occupational Safety and Health Administration (OSHA) training.